pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 9. **At this point you are ready to run the first part of the demo ( the Detection and Alert part )**

-First log into your SecureX / Cisco XDR tenant and open the **incident manager** into the **SecureX Ribbon**...
+First log into your Cisco XDR / SecureX tenant and open the **incident manager** into the **SecureX Ribbon**...
 Have a look to the existing incidents.

 You are supposed to have no incidents named **PVT Endpoint Infection Demo**.

 ![](assets/img/5.png)

 Okay...
-Now let's send an attack to the victim machine.
+Now let's attack the victim Web Server.

-Open your browser to  **http://localhost:4000** and click on the hacker icon.
-This opens an hacker console that is supposed to be used to send some shell commands to the victim.
-And type **hackthis** into the console.
+Open your browser to  **http[:]//localhost:4000** and click on the hacker icon.
+This opens web page from the hacker perspective which exposes a login formular.
+This will be where the hacker will launch it's attack.
+And type any thing into one of the fields.
+Actually if you are in demo, in order to to something more realistic then you can go to the [Cisco Talos Blog Post](https://blog.talosintelligence.com/apache-log4j-rce-vulnerability/) and scroll down until the log4J XSS partern examples, copy anyone of them and paste it into the username edit box of the web formular.

 ![](assets/img/4b.png)

 After a few seconds you will see the attack process running into the victim machine.

 This actually a video that shows what happens into the victim machine.
-The reason of using a video is to ask to anyone to run real attacks with real hacking tools.
-But the events in XDR / SecureX will be real !
+The reason of using a video is to not use a real attack which can be complex to setup an maybe dangerous. the goal is to show what happens without lauching a real attack.
+This is a simulation.
+But the events and Incident in XDR will be real !

 ![](assets/img/6.png)

-Now come back to the SecureX Ribbon.
+Now come back to the XDR Ribbon.
 Then you can see now a new incident that was created by Secure Endpoint ( **PVT Endpoint Infection Demo** ).

 ![](assets/img/7.png)